a16z-infra/reading-list/README.md

   - *Woken Furies* (2006)
   - *Shadows Rising* (2008)

 - [*The Expanse*](https://en.wikipedia.org/wiki/The_Expanse_(novel_series)) series by James S.A.
 Corey: An accessible space opera set in the near future.
-It's a series about people more than technology, where the politics (Earth, Mars, and the Belt) feel very believable.
+The series is about people more than the technology, and the politics (Earth vs. Mars vs. the Belt) feel very believable.
   - *Leviathan Wakes* (2011)
   - *Caliban's War* (2012)
   - *Abaddon's Gate* (2013)